ibm-cloud-docs/monitoring/agent/agent_log_level.md

     ```
     {: codeblock}

-2. Modify the configuration file by editing the *sysdig-agent-configmap.yaml* file.
+2. Modify the agent's DaemonSet file.
 Include information about the log level and the console log level that you want to set.
-Add the following section if it is not included:

     Run the following command to edit the config map:

     ```
-    kubectl edit configmap sysdig-agent -n ibm-observe
+    kubectl edit daemonset sysdig-agent -n ibm-observe
     ```
     {: codeblock}